Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     }
 ```

-## Authorization Algorithm for Create/Update/Delete/Get-by-ID of a StudentId-Securable document
+## Authorization Algorithm for Create/Update/Delete/Get-by-ID of a StudentId-Securable Document

-Assuming this is a document with StudentId, using the StudentSchoolAssociationAuthorization strategy:
+Assuming this is a StudentId-securable Document, using the StudentSchoolAssociationAuthorization strategy:

 * Create/Update
   1. In DMS Core, get the StudentSchoolAuthorizationEdOrgIds array for this student, via the backend.
 This means we need a new interface to query the backend for EducationOrganizationIds for StudentId-securable documents for specific authorization pathway(s).
   2. DMS Core compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

 * Get-by-ID
   1. DMS core calls the backend with the request.
 We need the Get-By-Id interface to be told when the Document is StudentId-securable using specific authorization pathway(s).
-Backend returns the document along with StudentSchoolAuthorizationEdOrgIds.
+Backend returns the document along with its StudentSchoolAuthorizationEdOrgIds.
   2. DMS Core compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

 * Delete
   1. DMS core calls the backend with the request.
-We need the Delete interface to be told when the Document is StudentId-securable using specific authorization pathway(s), along with client authorizations.
+We need the Delete interface to be told when the Document is StudentId-securable using specific authorization pathway(s), and also pass along client authorizations.
 (Yeah, not thrilled about this.)
   2. Backend compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

 ## Synchronization between StudentSchoolAssociation document (Document table), StudentSchoolAssociationAuthorization, StudentIdSecurableDocument, and StudentId-Securable document (Document table)